probmods/probmods2/chapters/bayesian-data-analysis.md

 ## Example: logistic regression

 Now imagine you are a pollster who is interested in the effect of age on voting tendency.
-You run the same poll, but you are carefull to recruit people in their 20's, 30's, etc. We can analyze this data by assuming there is an underlying linear relationship between age and voting tendency.
-However since our data are Boolean (or if we aggregate, the count of people in eahc age group who will vote for candidate A), we must use a function to link from real numbers to the range [0,1].
+You run the same poll, but you are careful to recruit people in their 20's, 30's, etc. We can analyze this data by assuming there is an underlying linear relationship between age and voting tendency.
+However since our data are Boolean (or if we aggregate, the count of people in each age group who will vote for candidate A), we must use a function to link from real numbers to the range [0,1].
 The logistic function is a common way to do so.

 ~~~~
 var data = [{age: 20, n:20, k:1},